maalcantar/tn-seq_data_analysis/README.md

 # A self-propagating, barcoded transposon system for the dynamic rewiring of genomic networks: Tn-Seq data analysis

 This repository contains all code needed to reproduce (RB-)Tn-Seq data processing and analyses described in:
 >Max A. English*, Miguel A. Alcantar*, and James J. Collins.
-A self-propagating, barcoded transposon system for the dynamic rewiring of genomic networks. <i>Accepted</i>.
+A self-propagating, barcoded transposon system for the dynamic rewiring of genomic networks. <i>Molecular Systems Biology</i> (2023).

 Code authors: Max A. English and Miguel A. Alcantar.